Mark Skaife

-Mark Skaife OAM (born 3 April 1967) is a retired Australian motor racing driver.
+Mark Stephen Skaife OAM (born 3 April 1967) is an Australian former racing driver.
 Skaife is a five-time champion of the V8 Supercar Championship Series, including its predecessor, the Australian Touring Car Championship, as well as a six-time Bathurst 1000 winner.
 On 29 October 2008, he announced his retirement from full-time touring car racing.
 Since retiring from driving, Skaife has worked as a commentator and presenter for the series for both the Seven Network and Fox Sports Australia.

-In 2022, it was revealed that he is the Director of Motorsport for design and engineering consultancy - IEDM, which oversaw the reconfiguration of Albert Park Circuit.
+He is the director of motorsport for design and engineering consultancy - IEDM, which oversaw the reconfiguration of Albert Park Circuit - for which he has been working since he retired from racing.

 Biography

 Skaife was born in Gosford, New South Wales, the son of touring car racer, Russell Skaife.
 Skaife is married to his second wife Toni and has three children: Mitch, Mia and Tilly – Mitch born from his first wife Belinda.
 He attended Wyong High School and is a known supporter of National Rugby League club the Manly-Warringah Sea Eagles.

 In 2004, he was awarded the Medal of the Order of Australia, for services to motor racing and charity.
-In 2006, Skaife set a Guinness World Record with the fastest speed of 277.16 km/h (172.21 mp/h) for a production ute, driving a HSV Maloo at the Woomera Prohibited Area.
+In 2006, Skaife set a Guinness World Record with the fastest speed of 277.16 km/h (172.21 mp/h) for a production ute, whilst driving a HSV Maloo in the Wimmera in Western Victoria.

+In 2024, he was inducted into the Sport Australia Hall of Fame.